East Palestine, Ohio: 2023 train derailment

 On February 3, 2023, an explosion and fire occurred following the derailment of a Norfolk Southern freight train carrying hazardous chemicals on the eastern end of town.
-A "state of emergency" was declared by the city council on February 4.
+A state of emergency was declared by the village council on February 4.
 An evacuation area was extended by Ohio Governor Mike DeWine on February 6 to allow for "a controlled release of vinyl chloride" and burning it in a nearby trench.
 Some residents subsequently started a class-action lawsuit against Norfolk Southern, citing new respiratory issues and unknown environmental impacts.
+Contamination remained in many buildings closest to the train wreckage for over a year.
+Breathing problems and other upper-respiratory health symptoms of residents, clean-up workers and bystanders who were chemically exposed were found to be similar to those found in the first responders of the September 11 attacks in New York City.

 Geography

 East Palestine is located along the eastern boundary of Columbiana County, almost touching Darlington Township, Pennsylvania.
 The village is part of Unity Township.

-The following highways pass through East Palestine: